 top of page

 Lead Balloon Ep.
-14 - Dukakis in a Tank: White House Comms Pros Talk Optics
+51 - The Legend of Dukakis in a Tank: White House Comms Pros Talk Presidential Optics

-With Josh King and Kevin Sullivan: A staffer from Team Dukakis '88 and his Republican counterpart explore how the most disastrous photo op in history still shapes politics today.
+With Josh King and Kevin Sullivan: Exploring the most disastrous photo op in history with a staffer from Team Dukakis '88 and his Republican counterpart.

-Josh King was a junior campaign staffer for the Dukakis campaign, and went on to serve as White House director of production for presidential events under President Bill Clinton.
-Kevin Sullivan served as White House communications director under President George W. Bush.
+Josh King was a junior staffer on the campaign trail for Team Dukakis '88.
+He went on to serve as White House events director under Democratic President Bill Clinton.

-And with another election this week--chock full of its own PR lessons and case studies--Josh and Kevin will shed new light on the political legend of Dukakis in a Tank, offer a glimpse behind the scenes of the Clinton and Bush administrations, and explore 32 years worth of other presidential PR blunders.
+Together, they'll shed light on the political legend of Dukakis in a tank, offer up a glimpse behind the scenes of the Clinton and Bush administrations, and remind us of a few other times when the republic teetered on the brink of PR calamity.

 Transcript: